pitambarkhanra/energy_landscape_analysis/README.md

-# Energy landscape analysis with the conventional likelihood maximization and variational Bayes approximation methods [NM: Plus test-retest?
-I am confused.
-See my comements on readme in Conventional folder.][PK: I have replied in Conventional folder.]
+# Energy landscape analysis with the conventional likelihood maximization and variational Bayes approximation methods

-Here we provide codes and example usages for energy landscape analysis of multivariate time series data such as fMRI data.
+We provide codes and example usages for energy landscape analysis of multivariate time series data such as fMRI data.

 There are the following two folders in this repository.